5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 ![screencapture-maikel-pro-whatsspy-compare](https://gitlab.maikel.pro/uploads/maikeldus/WhatsSpy-Public/c92d1328fd/screencapture-maikel-pro-whatsspy-compare.png)

+## Notes

+This project is **NOT** used to "show off" my PHP or web-application skills.
+It started as a hobby project under my own running dashboard.
+This dashboard is over 5 years old, so a lot of code is not up to standard (next to the fact there is almost no VCS or dependency management).
+I might adress these issues later.

 ## License (CC-BY-NC)

 THE WORK (AS DEFINED BELOW) IS PROVIDED UNDER THE TERMS OF THIS CREATIVE COMMONS PUBLIC LICENSE ("CCPL" OR "LICENSE").
 THE WORK IS PROTECTED BY COPYRIGHT AND/OR OTHER APPLICABLE LAW.
 ANY USE OF THE WORK OTHER THAN AS AUTHORIZED UNDER THIS LICENSE OR COPYRIGHT LAW IS PROHIBITED.